AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 * Helps make video delivery more accessible for your customers.
 * Get the streaming URL by way of APIs, too.

-You initiate a request to use DASH; it is not automatically enabled on your account.

    >[!IMPORTANT]
    >
    >Enabling DASH on your account is currently available only in North America.

+You initiate a request to use DASH; it is not automatically enabled on your account.

-Create a support case as described below.
-In your support case, be sure you mention that you want DASH enabled on your account.
+To enable DASH on your account, create a customer support case as described below.
+In your support case, specify that you want to enable DASH on your Dynamic Media account and on Experience Manager.

 **To enable DASH on your account:**